abel-blue/pricing-model/README.md

 <img src="https://s3.amazonaws.com/keras.io/img/keras-logo-2018-large-1200.png" height="80">

 ## Introduction
-This repository uses recurrent neural networks to predict the price of any stock, currency or cryptocurrency ( any market that [yahoo_fin](http://theautomatic.net/yahoo_fin-documentation/) library supports ) using **keras** library.
+This repository uses recurrent neural networks/lstm to predict the price of 55 market currencies using **keras** library.

 ## Getting Started
 to use this repository, install required packages